MartinLei/MSI_CLOUD/README.md

 See conf/routes for available endpoints.

-# Used technologies
+# Application Architecture

+## Operating System

+## Programming language

 - scala3
+- javascript

+## Run-tme environment
-- play
+- jvm 21 for the play backend
-- slick
+- sbt 1.9.6 for scala3
+- npm 10.2.0 for the vue.js frontend
+- docker for the db

+## Database

+- postgresql 16 via docker container

 # Developing